DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 $q-tta-one$

-Wherever you are in your journey into teaching, an adviser can help.
+Wherever you are in your journey into teaching, an adviser can give you as much or as little help as you need.

 Other trainee teachers say they are particularly helpful with: